-Website owners and online marketers traditionally strive to reach out to their target audience, work at their site usability, go mobile-friendly, and try to please their audience’s eyes with beautiful design in every detail, including even an attractive 404 page.
+Website owners and online marketers traditionally strive to reach out to their target audience, work at their site usability, go mobile-friendly, and try to please their audience’s eyes with beautiful design in every detail, including even an attractive 404 pages.
 What’s the fuss?
 Too many customers — too many troubles!
-So discover 10 web design elements that serve as sure ways to annoy and eventually get rid of your users.
+So, discover 10 web design elements that serve as sure ways to annoy and eventually get rid of your users.

 Ironic as it all may sound, that seems to be the effect these design features cause on many websites.
 Check to make sure yours is not among them ;) OK, let’s delve into the world of bad design examples and the art of being truly annoying to your audience.

 NB.
 Using just one of these design elements might not be enough to thoroughly annoy your audience.
 For an enhanced effect, apply a combination of them!

 Design elements to get rid of your users

 A sure method to make your audience really hate you are to put pop-ups everywhere — the more, the better — and annoy your website visitors at their every step.
 Like spice in a dish, pop-ups (aka modal windows) can only do their job well when used sparingly and up to the point.
 If you promise to have this idea in mind, feel free to check out our in-depth tutorials on creating pop-ups in Drupal 7 and Drupal 8!
 You could also read our insight into making pop-up squeeze pages less annoying.

 In the collection of annoying web design elements, there are those that create an especially disorienting, distracting or annoying effect even on the most patient users.
 Chief among these are flashing and blinking advertisements, stuffed with excessively bright colors.